aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 leaves per plant.
 We tracked the uptake of labeled detrital nitrogen by analyzing the isotopic composition of the three innermost (closest to meristem) bromeliad leaves at the end of the experiment.
-These analyses were performed at the Stable Isotope Facility laboratory (UC Davis, CA, USA) using continuous flow isotope ratio mass spectrometer (20-20 mass spectrometer; PDZ Europa, Sandbach, England) after sample combustion to N2 at 1000C by an on-line elemental analyzer (PDZ Europa ANCA GSL).
+These analyses were performed at the Stable Isotope Facility laboratory (UC Davis, CA, USA) using continuous flow isotope ratio mass spectrometer (20-20 mass spectrometer; PDZ Europa, Sandbach, England) after sample combustion to N~2~ at 1000^o^C by an on-line elemental analyzer (PDZ Europa ANCA GSL).
 Finally, we quantified the species composition and survivorship of invertebrate prey by combining counts of emerging adult insects and surviving larvae.
 All experimental data is available at https://dx.doi.org/10.6084/m9.figshare.3983964.

 ## Data analysis

 We quantified the effect of phylogenetic distance on each of distributional (Hypothesis 1) and diet (Hypothesis 2) similarity.
 First, we calculated phylogenetic distance between each pair of species.
-We evaluated both distributional and diet similarity between predators using Pianka's index of niche overlap [@Pianka1974]:
+We then evaluated both distributional and diet similarity between predators using Pianka's index of niche overlap [@Pianka1974]:

 $O_{kl}=\dfrac{\sum_i^n{p_{il} p_{ik}}}{\sqrt{\sum_i^n{p_{il}^2} \sum_i^n{p_{ik}^2}}}$